lmoreau21/Hand-Gesture-Contoller/README.md

 - Scikit-learn is a free software machine learning library for Python.
 - It features various classification, regression, and clustering algorithms.

+### Troubleshooting Recommendations
+- Confirm backend is running and everything is installed
+- Reload website if data is missing
+- It works best to create a keybind and create images in one sitting
+- When interacting with the OpenCV window, confirm you have the tab selected.
+This is primiarly important when press 'Q' to record
+- You can also press 'Q' to exit the Inference Classifer
+- You can press '=' to exit run classifer and not train data

 [![Demo Video]](https://www.youtube.com/watch?v=GkLSWfltXjA)
 [![Intial project inspired by this youtube video]](https://www.youtube.com/watch?v=MJCSjXepaAM)